-Drape Fin Barb (Oreichthys crenuchoides) Fish Species Profile
+Drape Fin Barb (Oreichthys crenuchoides) Species Profile & Care Guide

 The Drape Fin barb got their name for their spectacular large dorsal fins of adult males.
 They are a small peaceful barb, hardy and active and also quite shy.